The Obama Credit Card Debt Relief Program - Be Aware!

-The Credit Card Accountability Responsibility and Disclosure Act of 2009 or the Obama Credit Card Act of 2009 was implemented in two stages, August 2009 and February 2010.
+The Credit Card Accountability Responsibility and Disclosure Act of 2009 or the Obama Credit Card Act of 2009 were implemented in two stages, August 2009 and February 2010.
 The purpose of the act was to increase transparency in the way the credit card companies do their business, including clearer statements to consumers, and more advanced warning about rate changes.
-The Credit Card Act of 2009 aimed to create a fairer relationship including no more unfair rate increases (retroactive rate increases, a first year protection), no more unfair fees (ban fee traps, no double-cycle billing, restrict fees on subprime cards) and using clear, understandable language in their disclosures.
+The Credit Card Act of 2009 aimed to create a fairer relationship including no more unfair rate increases (retroactive rate increases, a first-year protection), no more unfair fees (ban fee traps, no double-cycle billing, restrict fees on subprime cards) and using clear, understandable language in their disclosures.
 For more information read the Bills.com article about the Credit Card Accountability Responsibility and Disclosure Act of 2009.

 Since many people with debt problems have credit cards, marketing schemes were created around the Obama Credit Card Act.
 It was an easy step to take out the word Act and make it the "Obama Credit Card Debt Relief Program" and "voila", like the magician, a new program was created out of thin area.
 It didn’t exist before, and it doesn’t exist now.

 Reliable debt settlement companies do exist.
 They offer valuable services to help you get out of debt by negotiating settlements with your creditor.
 The program is not for everyone.
 It will immediately hurt your credit score, as you stop making payments to the creditors and instead, make payments into a designated account, in your name, and under your control.
 When the debt settlement company reaches a settlement, which can greatly reduce your debt, your funds are used to pay off the creditor and pay fees to the debt settlement company.
 The settlement process will not stop collection calls and actions, although the debt settlement company will help handle your interaction with your creditors.